Mixed-Integer vs. Continuous Model Predictive Control for Binary Thrusters: A Comparative Study: Acknowledgment

 \section{Acknowledgment}

-This work is partially funded by the projects: CoEx (grant number 01IW24008) funded by the German Federal Ministry for Education and Research, and ActGPT (grant number 01IW25002) funded by the Federal Ministry of Research, Technology and Space (BMFTR,) and is supported with funds from the federal state of Bremen for setting up the Underactuated Robotics Lab (265/004-08-02-02-30365/2024-102966/2024-740847/2024).
+This work is partially funded by the projects: CoEx (grant number 01IW24008) funded by the German Federal Ministry for Education and Research, and ActGPT (grant number 01IW25002) funded by the Federal Ministry of Research, Technology and Space (BMFTR) and is supported with funds from the federal state of Bremen for setting up the Underactuated Robotics Lab (265/004-08-02-02-30365/2024-102966/2024-740847/2024).
+Further, this work has been partially supported by the German Federal Ministry of Research, Technology and Space (BMFTR) under the Robotics Institute Germany (RIG).
 Special thanks go to Francesca Bocconcelli, Magnus Bøgh-Larsen, and Jules Noirant for their help with the experiments at the ORGL.
 Many thanks also to the Robotics Section of the European Space Agency for the wonderful collaboration.